How to Qualify

 - Have no prior homeownership in the past three years

 Based on 2021 HUD Guidelines of Indian River County.

 *number of individuals

 - Current shelter is inadequate due to structural issues or special needs.

 - More than 30% of gross income is paid for housing.

 ABILITY TO PAY

-- Must have adequate income to cover utilities, maintenance expenses, as well as the mortgage payments, which include taxes and insurance.
+- Adequate income to cover utilities, maintenance expenses, as well as the mortgage payments, which include taxes and insurance.

-- Must have less than $3,000 in bad debt on your credit report in the past 24 months.
+- Less than $3,000 in delinquent non-medical debt on your credit report in the past 24 months.